dope232/Cache-Simulator/README.md

    ```

 2. **How to run the code**
-Execute the ftdb.py file to start the application.
+Compile and execute the  file to start the application.

     ```bash
     rustc main.rs